-When you have the rare but treatable disorder known as aplastic anemia, your marrow -- the spongy substance inside your bones -- stops making new blood cells.
+When you have the rare but treatable disorder known as aplastic anemia, your marrow -- the spongy stuff inside your bones -- stops making new blood cells.
 Sometimes it stops making just one type, but more often you become low on all three: red and white cells, and platelets.

 It can develop slowly or come on suddenly.
-If your blood count gets low enough, it can be life-threatening.
+If your blood count gets low enough, it can be life threatening.

 Anyone can get aplastic anemia, but it's more likely to happen to people in their late teens and early 20s, and the elderly.
 Males and females have about an equal chance of getting it.
 It is more common in developing countries.